Socialist Party of Albania: Political positions

+As a party in Albania, the Socialist Party of Albania is described as social-democratic and centre-left.
 In its 2013 party platform, the party has pledged to replace the flat tax with a progressive tax, and also supports universal health care.
 Party leader Edi Rama has indicated that he supports LGBT rights in Albania.
 The party is also pro-European, supports the accession of Albania to the European Union, NATO membership, and considers Kosovo "Albania's main strategic partner and ally".
+Rama has also said that he strives to follow the Third Way approach of former British prime minister Tony Blair.